Kitware/ParaView/Examples/Plugins/PythonOnlyExample/readme.md

 # PythonOnlyExample plugin

-Simple example of a python-only plugin for ParaView
+Simple example of a python-only plugin for ParaView, which adds a MyPreserveInput filter